SunannnSun/rosbag_to_mat/README.md

 **Note:** This script only extracts the trajectories from the saved rosbages and converts them to the robot's reference frame.

-**Trajectory Segmentation:** In order to learn individual goal-oriented motion policies from this data one must segment the trajectories.
-For this task the state-change segmentation algorithm is used to cluster trajectories corresponding to different known action proposition (AP) regions.
+**Trajectory Segmentation:** In order to learn individual goal-oriented motion policies (such as attractor-based Dynamical Systems)  from this data one must segment the trajectories.
+For this task a state-change segmentation algorithm is used to cluster trajectories corresponding to different known action proposition (AP) regions.
 This approach is under development/in preparation for submission by [Felix Yanwei Wang](https://yanweiw.github.io/) and [Nadia Figueroa](https://nbfigueroa.github.io/), see [dsltl](https://github.com/yanweiw/dsltl) .

 ### Household Tasks